sagemath/sage-patchbot/README.txt

 Type --help for a list of options, though most configuration is done via an optional JSON config file.

-For more documentation on running a patchbot, see http://wiki.sagemath.org/buildbot/details
+For more documentation on running a patchbot, see http://wiki.sagemath.org/buildbot

 **SERVER**

 The server needs a Python with Flask and mongodb installed.
-Installing numpy and PIL (pillow) will allow multi-colored blurbs.